ploomber/ploomber/doc/user-guide/jupyter.rst

 fast, it may slow down file loading in pipelines with lots of tasks.
 You can turn off continuous parsing by setting ``jupyter_hot_reload`` (in the ``meta`` section) option to ``False``.
-You'll have to restart Jupyter if you turn this option off for changes to be detected.
+You'll have to restart Jupyter if you turn this option off to detect changes.

 Managing multiple pipelines
 ---------------------------